GrayedFox/multidict/README.md

 - Async forEach helper function taken from Antonio V's [p-iteration][6] module
 - Language detection thanks to Dick Sites and the kick-ass [CLD2][9] (Compact Language Detector 2) software
-- Word suggestions carousel made possible by the good graces of David DeSandro, who wrote an excellent tutorial called [Introduction to CSS 3D transforms][11].
+- Word suggestions carousel (not in current version) made possible by the good graces of David DeSandro, who wrote an excellent tutorial called [Introduction to CSS 3D transforms][11].
 Give it a read, it's awesome.
 - Mozilla and all her contributors
 - All of you, duh!

 Thank you for using this software.
-Please feel free to leave a bug report or feedback via the GitHub [issue tracker][13] or send me an email if you prefer (contact details below) :)
+Please feel free to leave a bug report or feedback via the GitHub [issue tracker][13] or send me an email if you prefer (contact details above) :)

  [0]: https://hunspell.github.io/
  [1]: https://src.chromium.org/viewvc/chrome/trunk/deps/third_party/hunspell_dictionaries/